alttch/yedb-py/README.md

 If the tools failed to help, YEDB can be easily repaired by a system administrator, using standard Linux tools.

+Practical usage:

+* Create a database and start writing continuously

+* Turn the power switch off

+* Boot the machine again.
+Typical result: the latest saved key isn't survived but the database is still valid and working.
+In 99% cases, the latest key can be automatically restored with built-in repair tools.

 We created YEDB to use in our embedded products as config registry trees and rugged key-value data storage.
 We use it a lot and hope you'll like it too.